-Robin was first introduced to yoga when she was a junior at St. Mary’s High School in Manhassat, Long Island.
-One day, Miss Lowinski (her English teacher) said, "Now girls, we are going to do yoga, so move aside your desks and take off your saddle shoes."
+Robin was first introduced to yoga when she was a junior at St. Mary’s High School in Manhasset, Long Island.
+One day, Miss Lowinski (her English teacher) said, "Girls, we are going to do yoga, so move aside your desks and take off your saddle shoes."
 Robin continued to practice yoga as she went on to become a professional modern dancer, and has taught dance and yoga for most of her adult life.
 She received a Masters in the Psycho-Social Study of Human Movement from Columbia University Teachers College in 1988.
-She began studying Iyengar Yoga at about the same time, but became hooked on it with teacher, Rodney Yee.
-Theresa Rowland and Joan White have been her primary teachers since 1994, and most recently, Brooke Myers, from the Iyengar Institute in NY.
+She began studying Iyengar Yoga at about the same time, and became hooked on it with teacher, Rodney Yee.
+Theresa Rowland and Joan White have been her primary teachers since 1994, as well as Brooke Myers from the Iyengar Institute in NY.

 “Life is not about answers.
 It is about learning to live in the middle of complete uncertainty, and doing so gracefully.” ~ Swami Chetanananda

 *Alignment is a cornerstone of the

 practice of Iyengar Yoga.
 One often

 thinks of alignment in terms of the positioning of the body and its various